vperez10/very_best_associations/README.md

 ## Introduction

-Do you know who serves your favorite bagel in Chicago?
+Do you remember who serves your favorite bagel in Chicago?
 How about your favorite burger?
 This application will allow you to keep track.

 ### Note: